 Purchasing Own Insurance Policy

-It is best for students to approach their parents about them adding their kids to their insurance policy as a secondary driver.
+It is best for students to approach their parents about them adding their kids to their insurance policy as secondary drivers.
 For students to purchase their own insurance policy without a lot of driving experience it will be very expensive.

 The Ajusto Program